caiogondim/logdown.js/readme.md

 Default: `true`

-If setted to `false`, the markdown will not be parsed and stylized accordingly.
+If setted to `false`, markdown will not be parsed.

 ```js
 var bar = new Logdown({markdown: false})
 bar.log('Lorem *ipsum*') // Will not parse the markdown
 ```

-### Markdown support

 For Markdown, the following mark-up is supported:

 ```js
 // Bold with "*"" between words
 debug.log('lorem *ipsum*')